m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ---

 ## What is Reinforcement Learning?
-A machine learning paradigm where an **agent,** the AI, learns from the **environment** by interacting with it, through trial and error, and receiving **rewards**, negative or positive, as a feedback for performing actions.
-Using this feedback, the agent can actively adapt to the environment.
+If you think about how you learn and the nature of learning, you will clearly see that you learn by interacting with your world (or environment).
+In the same time, you are acutely aware of how your world responds to what you do, and your goal is to get the best results through your actions.
+The same thing happens with our little RL agent; the **agent** learns from the **world/environment** by interacting with it, through trial and error, and receiving **rewards**, negative or positive, as a feedback for performing actions.
+The agent is not told which actions to take at first, but the agent use the feedback from the environment to discover which actions yield the most reward.

+Reinforcement learning is different from supervised learning; supervised learning is learning from a training set of labeled examples provided by a knowledgeable external supervisor giving the AI the solution and the right action to take in a specific situation.
+The goal of supervised learning is to generalize a rule for the AI to deal with other situations that is not in the training set.
+BUT in real world interactive problems, the answer often emerges through exploration and trial-and-error.
+There might not be a definitive "correct" answer for every situation the agent encounters.
+Even if there is a right answer for some situations, it will not work well as a general solution.

+Reinforcement learning is also different from unsupervised learning; unsupervised learning is finding structure hidden in collection of unlabeled data.
+Understanding the hidden structure can be useful in reinforcement leaning, but unsupervised leaning itself does not maximize the reward signal.

+So, reinforcement learning is the third machine learning paradigm alongside with supervised learning and unsupervised learning with a goal to maximize the total rewards that agent gets from the environment.

 ## The Reinforcement Learning Process
-As you may guess, the RL process begins with the agent observing a situation or a state, $S_t$, from the environment (or the world) to get key information about the situation, the state; the agent is in.
+As you may guess, the RL process begins with the agent observing a situation or a state, $S_t$, from the environment (or the world) to get key information about the state.
 1. Based on the state, $S_t$, the agent selects an action, $A_t$, according to its current mindset, policy $\pi$.
 2. The agent executes the action in the environment.
 This changes the situation, the state of the environment.
 3. The environment provides a reward, $R_t$  (a numerical value), to the agent based on the consequences of its action.